janaalbader28/AWS_Nanodegree_Image_Classifier/README.md

 The project consists of three main files:

-### 1. `Image_Classifier_Project_final.`ipynb`
+### 1. `Image_Classifier_Project_final.ipynb`
 - A Jupyter Notebook that integrates training and inference steps.
--Loads and preprocesses the image dataset
+- Loads and preprocesses the image dataset
--Trains a deep learning-based image classifier
+- Trains a deep learning-based image classifier
--Use the trained classifier to predict image content -The trained model is saved as a checkpoint along with associated hyperparameters
+- Use the trained classifier to predict image content
+- The trained model is saved as a checkpoint along with associated hyperparameters
 - Visualizes the model’s performance.

 ### 2. `train.py`